INTO-CPS-Association/fm_dt_tutorial_2021/README.md

 The demo calls the Maestro CLI with the [master model file](./demos/verify_algorithm/masterModel.conf).

-This prints a message in the shell indicating if the master model is sucessfully verified or not.
+This prints a message in the shell indicating if the master model is successfully verified or not.

 In this test there is introduced an error in the algorithm in the mater model file, so it should not verify successfully.